Where to Skate: Westchester and Putnam Counties

 Elevation changes on the two trails are very mild due to the route being a former railway.
 However, skating from south to north there is a gradual ascent, to a maximum of about 700 ft above sea level at the Westchester-Putnam border.

 Asphalt quality along the two trails is variable, dependent on how long ago it was put down.
 The asphalt on older sections is showing its age, so in some places you may find the asphalt just a bit chewy and there is bumping and cracking due to tree roots.
 But some other areas are super smooth.
 So for example, on the South County Trailway, the asphalt is (as of summer 2017) almost perfect south of Nepera Park (again, see map linked above), but not so nice to the north.
-And on the North Country Trailway, there is some nice asphalt at Kitchawan Preserve leading to the brige, but around Yorktown Heights it has degraded enough that there is talk about repaving there..
+And on the North Country Trailway, there is some nice asphalt at Kitchawan Preserve leading to the brige, but around Yorktown Heights it has degraded enough that there is talk about repaving there.

 One other issue with the North County Trailway is that there are two segments where the trail is actually the Route 100 highway shoulder.
 The first, at Briarcliff Manor, is about a half mile long.
 The second, approaching Millwood, is about a mile and a half.
-Paving along these sections is okay, but as is always the case along highways, loose gravel could be troublesome.
+Paving along these sections is okay, but as is always the case along highways, loose gravel can be troublesome.

 Unfortunately, there is one other big negative %mash; getting to the South County Trailway from New York City.
 The only direct connectivity from the city to the trail is via an atrocious trail through Van Cortlandt Park.
 The Van Cortlandt trail is not paved, but is dirt and gravel and also fairly narrow and often muddy.
 Although the city Parks Dept. has proposed upgrading the trail for multiple use, there has been resistance, partially due to its potential impact on the Van Cortlandt wetlands.
 As of summer 2017, it's still not clear if or when Parks will be able to start paving the trail through Van Cortlandt.